FrancoBre/hive-guard-streamer/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your IDE.
-3. Modify the `ssid` and `password` variables in `WiFiConfig.cpp` with your Wi-Fi network credentials.
+3. Each time the ESP32 is powered on, it starts an access point named "AutoConnectAP" and goes into a blocking loop awaiting configuration.
+The access point is password protected with the password "12345678".
+You can connect to this access point and configure the Wi-Fi credentials.
 5. Compile and upload the sketch to your ESP32 board.

 ## Usage